-Alpha Chi National Honor Society – The top honor society for promotion and recognition of scholarship among junior and senior students of Kentucky Wesleyan College.
+Alpha Chi National Honor Society – The top honor society for promotion and recognition of scholarship among junior and senior students of KWC.

 Alpha Phi Sigma - The National Criminal Justice Honor Society.
 This organization recognizes excellence in the study of criminal justice.